A Learning With Errors based encryption scheme for dynamic controllers that discloses residue signal for anomaly detection: Introduction

+Furthermore, we present a method to utilize the disclosed residue signal for implementing dynamic controllers over encrypted data, without requiring re-encryption.
+Re-encryption, proposed in \cite{KimjShim23} and also used in \cite{TeraSada23,LeejLeed24}, refers to feeding the output of an encrypted controller, which is decrypted and encrypted at the actuator, back to the controller as an input.
+This procedure is typically used to convert the state matrix of the controller into an integer matrix, a property required for encrypted dynamic controllers \cite{CheoHank18}.
+However, it necessitates an additional communication link and imposes extra computational burden on the actuator.
+Instead, since the residue signal is already disclosed in our scheme, we use it directly as the fed-back input to the controller, without transmitting it to the actuator or performing decryption (See Fig.~\ref{fig:diagram}).
+We provide a guideline for choosing the encryption parameters under which the resulting encrypted controller preserves the performance of the unencrypted controller.

 The remainder of this paper is organized as follows.
-Section~\ref{sec:problem} introduces the LWE based encryption scheme under consideration and formulates the problem.
-In Section~\ref{sec:proposed}, the proposed encryption scheme is presented.
-Specific application of the scheme to an observer-based controller is presented in Section~\ref{sec:application}.
-And, Section~\ref{sec:conclusion} concludes the paper.
+Section~\ref{sec:problem} reviews the standard LWE based HE scheme and formulates the problem.
+Section~\ref{sec:main} presents the proposed encryption scheme, and analyzes its correctness and security properties.
+Section~\ref{sec:application} applies the scheme to dynamic controllers and establishes a condition for the parameters, under which a desired performance is guaranteed.
+Section~\ref{sec:simul} presents simulation results.
+Section~\ref{sec:conclusion} concludes the paper.